AmanNarendra07/SmartBin.AI/README.md

 Upgrade your dustbin to Smartbin.AI<br>
 We are a team of engineers trying to change the way you see dustbins.

-Tech Stack Used : Flask Server, HTML, CSS, JS, Bootstrap
+Tech Stack Used :HTML, CSS, JS, Bootstrap